FranklinParker/watsonSpeechToText/README.md

 # watsonSpeechToText
-i) setup

-1) run npm install
+1) setup run npm install

-ii) textToSpeech.js:
-2) Change username and password to your watson speech to text: var speechToText = new SpeechToTextV1({
+2) in textToSpeech.jsChange - username and password to your watson speech to text: var speechToText = new SpeechToTextV1({
 	username: 'username',
 	password: 'password',
 	url: 'https://stream.watsonplatform.net/speech-to-text/api/'
 });
-3) change path to a wav file on your computer: var file = '/Users/franklinparker/documents/GBSLendingSolutions/SpeechToText/mortgage.wav';
+3)  in  textToSpeech.js - change path to a wav file on your computer: var file = '/Users/franklinparker/documents/GBSLendingSolutions/SpeechToText/mortgage.wav';